Homemade Cough Drops

 I love reverse-engineering.

-(Heck… I wrote an entire e-book by reverse-engineering store-bought condiments – I must love it!)
+(Heck… I've written two entire books about homemade pantry staples by reverse-engineering store-bought condiments – I must love it!)

 But the day I realized I could reverse engineer our favorite Swiss-made herbal cough drops, I just about swooned.